 IFRS 16 was issued by the IASB in January 2016.
 IFRS 16 eliminates the current dual model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
 Instead, there is a single, on-balance sheet accounting model that is similar to current finance lease accounting.
 IFRS 16 is effective for periods beginning on or after January 1, 2019.
-Earlier application is permitted.
+Earlier application is permitted if any entity also adopts IFRS 15.